 Glenn Hole is a Norwegian citizen who live in the river city of Drammen, approximate 45 km south of Oslo, the capital of Norway.
 He is a management philosopher with a degree in Doctor of Philosophy in Management (dr.philos), moreover, he has degrees in Master of Business Administration (MBA), Advanced Diploma in Management System (DMS) and a Diplom in Supply Chain Management (Dip.
 SCM).
 All his education has been accomplished in addition to ordinary work on the daytime.
 Through 14 years he has been a part-time student.

 Glenn is the founder and CEO of Procuratio Consulting (www.procuratio.no).
-Over the past 15 years he has worked as a management consultant and interim manager in various companies.
+Over the past 17 years he has worked as a management consultant and interim manager in various companies.
 He is an interim manager who has spent most of his career within transition and change management for major organizations.

 Procuratio Consulting is also member of Chamber of Commerce in Drammen